Video Game Designer Career Guide

 - Respond to feedback about concerns with the game

-- Create patches or bug fixes to ensure the game continues to work well
+- Create patches or bug fixes to ensure that the game continues to work well

 Step 2: Gain experience